adelbertc/nets-scala/README.md

 # nets
 Simple graph (graph theory-graph, not.. charts/plots) library for Scala.
-The library is designed primarily around my research work on large-scale graph analysis in the context of online social networks.
+Simple graph library for Scala.
+The library design is based primarily on my prior research experience on large-scale graph analysis in the context of online social networks.
 Currently the only plan is to have a simple `Graph` class that handles directed, undirected, weighted, and unweighted graphs.
 The algorithms provided are not intended to be comprehensive.

 ## Design
 * The data structure backing the graph is an adjacency list, as many of the